ShaunLawrie/PwshSpectreConsole/PwshSpectreConsole.Docs/src/content/docs/guides/install.md

 To get the best experience, you should also follow the [instructions on the official Spectre Console site to configure Windows Terminal for full Unicode and Emoji support](https://spectreconsole.net/best-practices#configuring-the-windows-terminal-for-unicode-and-emoji-support).

 :::caution
 This requires PowerShell 7.0 or later.
-You can check your PowerShell version by running `$PSVersionTable.PSVersion` in yout terminal.
+You can check your PowerShell version by running `$PSVersionTable.PSVersion` in your terminal.
 :::